Database-Based Observability

 Configuration notes:

-- Execution Phase: Select the Authentication Phase (AUTHN) for statistics and log collection
+- Execution Phase: Select the Authentication Phase (AUTHN), so

 Option 2: Configure via Kubernetes YAML